 2. When blood sugar levels fall, glycolysis is halted in liver to allow ___________

 Explanation: Gluconeogenesis produces glucose in order to compensate the fall.

-3. How many steps are catalyzed by same enzymes in both glycolysis and gluconeogenesis?
+3. How many steps are catalyzed by the same enzymes in both glycolysis and gluconeogenesis?

-Explanation: Phosphohexose isomerase, aldolase, triose phosphate isomerase, glyceraldehyde phosphate dehydrogenase, phosphoglycerate kinase, phosphoglycerate mutase and enolase are the enzymes which catalyzes the reactions in both glycolysis and gluconeogenesis.
+Explanation: Phosphohexose isomerase, aldolase, triose phosphate isomerase, glyceraldehyde phosphate dehydrogenase, phosphoglycerate kinase, phosphoglycerate mutase and enolase are the enzymes which catalyze the reactions in both glycolysis and gluconeogenesis.

 4. How many steps are catalyzed by different enzymes in glycolysis and gluconeogenesis?